-Both approaches detailed above are specimens of "single-but-multi" techniques, targeting a single state.
+Both approaches detailed above are single root, but multireference techniques, to be hereafter referred to as 'single-but-multi'.
 It is appropriate to mention here a class of MRPT, targeting multiple states at a time, to which Table I does not refer.
-These are the so-called perturb-then-diagonalize[23, 24] methods, sometimes called quasi-degenerate PT[25].
-They typically rely on the Blochequation[26] or Van Vleck's PT formulation[27] to construct an effective Hamiltonian.
+These are the so-called perturb-then-diagonalize[24, 25] methods, sometimes called quasi-degenerate PT[26].
+They typically rely on the Bloch-equation[27] or Van Vleck's PT formulation[28] to construct an effective Hamiltonian.
+It is possible to target a single state in the framework of effective Hamiltonian theories also (state selective methods, see e.g. Refs[29-31]).